-The forthcoming General Election – why is it important to Shooting?
+Elections – why are they important to Shooting?

 Unlike hunting with dogs, it is unlikely that shooting will ever face an outright ban.
-The threat to shooting sports is more insidious – more like “death by a thousand cuts”, which combined will make it increasingly difficult to run a viable shoot and increasingly difficult to bring new generations into shooting sports.
+The threat to shooting sports is more insidious – more like “death by a thousand cuts”; endless minor changes which combined will make it impossible to run a viable shoot and increasingly difficult to bring new generations into shooting sports.

 For instance, this was one of the Labour Party's pledges ahead of the 2015 General Election: